ecthros/102/README.md

 1. The JSON file should be the absolute path to the file, like:
 	/root/stuff/hacs.json

 2. And your sheetid is the URL of the Google Sheet.
-If your URL is
+This is the full url, including https:// and edit#gid=0.

 3. data is comma-separated values for your data, for example, "Toby,George,Matt,Louis-Henri".
 If I wanted to update the sheet with all the TAs' names, I would use the following command: